shamansystems/Cheap-FOCer-2/README.md

 * Uses custom firmware that’s not currently supported in the VESC project.
 Will make firmware available on GitHub until Cheap FOCer 2 is added to and supported by the official VESC project.

 ## Kown Issues

-* :warning: **Potential Issue with SMT Assembly of the DRV8301 from JLCPCB**

-A few have reported blown up D1 diode arrays upon initial powering on of the CFOC2.
-The issue has been discovered to be inadequate soldering of the DRV which leads to an unregulated 5V of which could actually be 7V or greater.
-This doesn't happen with every unit and seems to be intermittent.

-**It is recommended that you reflow the DRV and/or touch up the soldering of both the legs and the large pad underneath before initial power on.**

-The potential cause of this is the small hole in the DRV's ground pad that was meant to allow soldering of the DRV with even a normal iron (like the CFOC1).
-This will be removed in the CFOC2 v1.0 release and the pad returned to a normal SMD pad.

 ## Warning